forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   > * The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
 Close and good relations to Russia are of great importance for them.

+#### Kherson oblast
-#### Kherson oblast *west of Dnieper including the city Kherson*.
+##### Kherson oblast WEST of Dnieper including the city Kherson
-Significance: Full (political, economic and security) control important for Ukraine. // As of September mainly military objectives seem to guide the campaign: fighting a grinding war or advance whichever is more advantageous. // Advances even into the Donbas, where it is questionable whether the people [living currently there] want fighting to return. // Why not conquer [their hearts] with policies instead of weapons.
+Significance: Full (political, economic and security) control important for Ukraine. // On the Ukrainian military campaign: In the 2nd half of September <!--in the first half, there were many good reasons for pushing the forces away from Kharkiv such as bringing Kharkiv out of artillery range--> mainly military objectives seem to guide: Fighting a grinding war or advance whichever is [considered] more advantageous.
+Advances even into the Donbas, where it is questionable whether the local people [i.e. the people living currently there] want fighting to return. // Why not [trying to] conquer [their hearts] with policies instead of weapons.

-* Military Situation: Considering the military capabilities from the different parties, the geography and the positioning (likely = possibly combined with observations - if available combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
+* Military Situation: Considering the military capabilities from the different parties, the geography and the likely positioning (likely = possibly combined with observations (if available) & combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
-  * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS. <!-- >> some reasons are: the area the missiles can be launched is large, the possible incoming angle is large, backtracing is hard as maneuverable)-->
+  * In view of the positioning of the different forces (peninsula like intrusion of Russian control into Ukrainian control), the area is prone (very hard to defend against) to be shot by different medium-range distance weapons such as medium range maneuverable rockets for example launched by HIMARS. <!--  some reasons are: the launching area is large, the possible incoming angle is large, backtracing is hard as maneuverable)-->
   * The Dnieper crosses (two bridges and road crossing alongside dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
     > As of 29.8. all major bridges are reported to be (at least partly) demolished ([War Situation August](#war-situation-august)). // A complete destruction of the dam itself would have unwanted consequences.
 The dam forms the Kakhovka Reservoir (<https://en.wikipedia.org/wiki/Kakhovka_Reservoir>).
 The reservoir is important for the water provision for the Zaporizhzhia nuclear power plant, irrigation systems (including for the Crimea) and hydroelectric energy generation.
 * Political Situation: The people in Kherson seem to want the Russian forces to go [most of all occupied areas].

-#### Kherson oblast *east of the Dnieper river:*
+##### Kherson oblast EAST of the Dnieper river
 Political and economical importance for Ukraine.
-Possibly, no 'NATO weapons' of [geopolitical] importance for Russia.
+Possibly, no offensive/[semi-]autonomous/remote controlled 'NATO weapons' of [geopolitical] importance for Russia.

 #### Speculations on Crimea

 ##### Opinion of the People of Crimea
+[coming]

 ##### Trading Rights